PlagueHO/Workshop-ARM-Templates/README.md

 ### Part 4.4 - Manage Secrets

-> Estimated Completion Time: 10 min
+> Estimated Completion Time: 5 min

+Passing secrets and passwords into ARM template deployments can be done by setting them in parameter files or passing them in to PowerShell Az or AzCLI calls.
+This is an acceptable method of doing this, but it is not as secure as it could be.

-The recommended way of providing access to secrets to ARM templates is at deploy time using secrets stored in an `Azure Key Vault`.
+A more secure way of providing access to secrets by ARM template deployments is by specifying in the ARM tempalte that an `Azure Key Vault` should be used to retrieve the secret.

 > Important: For a Key Vault to be accessible by Azure Resource Manager during template deployments it must be **Enabled